 Additionally, Walmart partnered with influencers to spread the word.
 As a result, the campaign ended with an impressive 80,000 people involved with the Snapchat filters.

 Stats about Cause Marketing

 Statistics speak volumes about the social impact of cause marketing and why corporate brands are lining up to find the best way to make it work for them.
 Below are some numbers worth mentioning.

 - Engage for Good reports that cause sponsorship increased 4.6 percent in 2019, climbing to a predicted total of $2.23 billion.

-- North American shoppers say that they are willing to pay more for a brand committed to making a positive difference related to social and environmental causes, as published by A-Good Cause.
+- North American shoppers say they are willing to pay more for a brand committed to making a positive difference in social and environmental causes, as published by A-Good Cause.

-- Consumers notice the positions a brand takes related to societal issues, with 64 percent of consumers boycotting or avoiding a particular company because of their stance, as reported by Engage for Good.
+- Consumers notice the positions a brand takes related to societal issues, with 64 percent of consumers boycotting or avoiding a particular company because of its stance, as reported by Engage for Good.

-- Engage for Good cites the Unilever Consumer Study that found that 33 percent of consumers intentionally choose to spend their hard-earned money with companies supporting social and environmental causes.
+- Engage for Good cites the Unilever Consumer Study, which found that 33 percent of consumers intentionally spend their hard-earned money with companies supporting social and environmental causes.